 When your new proposal or progress report is complete you will need to go to the "Review for Submission" section and click "Submit Report to the EEC" (you are able to edit your submission until the deadline, you will need to click the "Retract submission" button, then edit your new proposal or progress report, but please remember to hit submit when you are ready to submit).

 General Rules for the MMS-EEC Submissions

-Detailed Statements for New Proposals and Progress Reports are not to exceed 4 pages (including figures and references).
+Detailed Statements for New Proposals and Progress Reports must not exceed 4 pages (including figures and references).
 The font size should be Times New Roman 12 or equivalent.
 Publications should be not included but cited as references.

-The References and Publications file should not exceed 1 page.
+The References and Publications file must not exceed 1 page.
 The papers listed should be of direct and immediate relevance.

 Templates (MS Word and LaTex)

 The PDF documents that need to be submitted should be generated from the MS Word or LaTex templates below:for New Proposals:

 For new experimenters that would like screen-by-screen instructions please click on the link below for the PDF of the Detailed Instructions.Detailed Instructions (PDF)